Finding Peace and Purpose Through a Gratitude Journal

 4. Encouragement for All Seasons of Life

-• Those desiring a deeper connection with God, who want to see His hand in daily life.
+Those seeking a deeper connection with God may want to notice His hand in daily life.
+Those simply looking for a tool can use it to live more intentionally.

 How to Use the Gratitude Journal

-3. Revisit past entries.
-On tough days, looking back can remind you of blessings you may have forgotten.
+On difficult days, looking back can remind you of the blessings you may have forgotten.
+Pair it with prayer or meditation.
+As you write down your entries, take a moment to thank God directly.

-5. Make it a ritual.
+This can turn your journaling into a form of worship.
+Make it a ritual.
 Brew a cup of tea, light a candle, or sit by a window.
-Small rituals make journaling something you look forward to.
+Small rituals can make journaling something you look forward to.

 A Peek Inside: Sample Prompts

-• A moment that made me smile today was…
+A moment that made me smile today was…

-• Something I love about myself is…
+Something I love about myself is…

-• What I’m most grateful for from the last seven days is…
+What I’m most grateful for from the last seven days is…

-• A recent time I helped someone, and I’m glad I could…
+A recent time I helped someone, and I’m glad I could…

-• A joyful memory I have from a holiday or day off…
+A joyful memory I have from a holiday or day off…

-• Something beautiful in nature I saw today was…
+Something beautiful in nature I saw today was…

 Each one is an invitation to pause, reflect, and celebrate life’s gifts.